stalwartlabs/website/docs/faq.md

 ### Does Stalwart support collaborative spam filtering mechanisms like Pyzor?

 Yes!
 Stalwart integrates with collaborative digest-based spam filtering tools like Pyzor to enhance its spam detection capabilities.

-## General

-### Does it have a web interface?

-Not yet, but it is planned for a future release.